 Religions often grow up around such events or stories, especially when the events happened long ago.
 In religions, people usually try to get back in touch with important events like this, to try to re-live them.
 They sing about them, talk about them, sometimes even dance them or try to re-enact them.
-In many religions you will find that they celebrate a series of major events like this.
+In many religions you will find that they celebrate a series of major events like this. looking for what God is like,

 The Jews celebrate the liberation of their people from Egypt in the annual Passover meal.
-Islam celebrates the trials and triumphs of Mohamed.
-The Old Testament of the Bible includes accounts of such events which were significant for the people, Israel.
+Islam. celebrates the trials and triaccounts of such events which were significant for the people, Israel.